psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ### The Tontine Tap

-In 1821, following the death of Mr. John Steane, merchant of Carisbrooke, the Tontine Tap, as well as its parent brewery and several tenements that presumably made up the lodgings around the Tontine Yard, was put up for sale, under acution held by Mr. Francis Pittis.
+In 1821, following the death of Mr. John Steane, merchant of Carisbrooke, the Tontine Tap, as well as its parent brewery and several tenements that presumably made up the lodgings around the Tontine Yard, was put up for sale, under an auction held by Mr. Francis Pittis.

 ````{admonition} To be sold by auciton, a capital free inn, July 1821
 :class: dropdown